 The Process of Modeling Data-intensive Processes.
 The modeling of the target process models begins with the objects' specification by enriching the system data models with synchronized life-cycles and data dependencies.
 Rule-set models are used to specify advanced behaviour.
-Activity models, partially derived from object models, specify the functional aspects and the data-scope.
+Activity models, partially derived from object models, contain editable functional aspects and data-scope.
 Process models are dynamically derived from the previously defined models.

-Object-centered language constructors, soundness criteria and other relevant aspects will be present in future publications.
-However its main modeling steps can be synthesized by the following algorithm:
+Object-centered modeling steps are synthesized by the following algorithm:

-1. (Manual) Definition of a data model for the target system using UML;

-2. (Automatic) Generation of the object models skeleton;

-3. (Manual) Edition of object models to capture the system semantics;

-4. (Automatic) Test of object models' soundness.
-Generation of activity models;

-5. (Manual) Definition of additional constraints for activity models;
+- 1. (Manual) Definition of a data model for the target system using UML; - 2.
+(Automatic) Generation of the object models skeleton; - 3.
+(Manual) Edition of object models to capture the system semantics; - 4.
+(Automatic) Test of object models' soundness.
+Generation of activity models; - 5.
+(Manual) Activity models' constraints and data-scope edition;

-6. (Automatic) Test of activity models' soundness.
+- 6. (Automatic) Test of activity models' soundness.
 Derivation of the object-centered process models net.
-Generation of default rule-set models; for each $true~{\bf do}$

-7. (Manual) Adaptation of one of the system object-centered models;

-8. (Automatic) Test of models' soundness.
-Change of the affected models; end
+Generation of default rule-set models; for each $true\ do$ - 7.
+(Manual) Adaptation of one of the system object-centered models; - 8.
+(Automatic) Test of models' soundness.
+Change of the affected models;

+end